Recommended Tax Configuration for EU stores

 Charge the same VAT rate for customers from certain countries.
 In this case, you will just have to open the Base Geozone and add the countries / zones to which you want to charge 19%.
 Then all customers from all those countries will be charged with the 19% tax rate.

-Charge different VAT rate for customers from certain countries.
-Let us say, you want to charge 12% tax for customers from Switzerland and France.
+Charge a different VAT rate for customers from certain countries.
+Let us say you want to charge 12% tax for customers from Switzerland and France.
 Create a new Geozone and include Switzerland and France.
 Create a new tax rate and set the tax percent to 12%.
 Go to Components > J2Commerce > Localization > Tax Profiles > Open Base tax profiles.
-Under Tax rules, Click add, Choose your New tax rate and associate it to the Shipping address.
+Under Tax rules, click add, choose your New tax rate, and associate it with the Shipping address.
 Save.
-Now customer from Switzerland and France will be charged with 12 % of tax instead of your base rate of 19%.
+Now, customers from Switzerland and France will be charged 12 % of tax instead of your base rate of 19%.

 Video Tutorial: